Macrometacorp/docs/docs/graphs/graph-tasks/manage-graph-vertices.md

 <Tabs groupId="operating-systems">
 <TabItem value="console" label="Web Console">

-Follow these instructions to create a new collection using the GDN console web UI.
+Follow these instructions to create a graph vertex using the GDN console web UI.

 1. [Log in to your Macrometa account](https://auth.paas.macrometa.io/).
 1. Click **Graphs**.